shchegolenkov/rs-flowershop/README.md

 efficient development
 process to ensure a seamless workflow and successful delivery of the application.

-1. **Task Management**: We used `GitHub Project management` as our project management tool to keep track of tasks and their progress.
+1. **Task Management**: We used `GitHub Project` as our project management tool to keep track of tasks and their progress.
 Tasks were organized into lists representing different stages (To Do, In Progress, Review & Testing, Done) and consisted of smaller subtasks for better granularity.
 Each team member was responsible for specific tasks.